cloudflare/Cloudflare-CPanel/README.md

-## CloudFlare cPanel Quick Installation Instructions
+## Cloudflare cPanel Quick Installation Instructions

 Using an SSH client such as Terminal or Putty: